 The binding process takes about six weeks.
 Alkek Library will mail you any extra copies you ordered.

-Your grade for Honors 4390B will be recommended by the thesis supervisor, who needs to send your grade in writing via campus mail or e-mail to the director or associate director.
+Your grade for Honors 4390B will be recommended by the thesis supervisor, who needs to send your grade in writing via campus mail or e-mail to the dean.
 The Honors College dean is the teacher of record for Honors 4390B.
 Your grade will be sent to the Registrar by our office after receiving both the grade from your thesis supervisor and the two copies of your honors thesis, signed by your thesis supervisor.